scrapy/scrapy-bench/README.md

 	Options:
 	  --n-runs INTEGER  Take multiple readings for the benchmark.
 	  --only_result     Display the results only.
 	  --upload_result   Upload the results to local codespeed --help            Show this message and exit.

 	Commands:
-	  bookworm       Spider to scrape locally hosted site linkextractor  Micro-benchmark for LinkExtractor()
+	  bookworm       Spider to scrape locally hosted site cssbench       Micro-benchmark for extraction using css
+	  linkextractor  Micro-benchmark for LinkExtractor()
-	  cssbench     Micro-benchmark for extraction using css
+	  xpathbench     Micro-benchmark for extraction using xpath